Global Crypto AML & Regulatory Fines Surge in 2022

 Since the financial crash in 2007, an estimated $56.1 billion in enforcement actions has been levied to financial institutions and individuals for AML, data privacy, MiFID, and ESG compliance violations.

-Join Fenergo’s live webinar where our Financial Crime Policy Manager, Rory Doyle, will be joined by special guests to delve into the findings of Fenergo’s analysis of enforcement actions data from 2022, as well as:
+Watch this webinar on-demand where our Financial Crime Policy Manager, Rory Doyle, is joined by special guests to delve into the findings of Fenergo’s analysis of enforcement actions data from 2022, as well as:

 regulators issued a total of $5.58 million in enforcement actions to financial institutions in 2022, down 99% from 2021